-LAST NAME MAIDEN NAME OR OTHER FIRST NAME STUDENT ID NUMBER STREET ADDRESS PHONE NUMBER (HOME OR CELL) СІТҮ , STATE ZIP EMAIL ADDRESS Plea ase answer the following: 1.
-Are you a new student at Brookdale?  yes 🖓 no 2.
-Have you completed high school?yesno 3.
-Are you a NJ Stars student?  yes 🗋 no Are you a tech prep graduate? yes no 4.
-Do you have an equivalency certificate (GED)?  yes 🖓 no 5.
-Have you completed the College Placement Assessments? \Box yes \Box no 6.
-If not, when are you scheduled to take it?
-7. Please list any other colleges attended

-8. If you have 24 credits with a grade of "C" or above, were you given a College Placement Assessment Waiver? □ yes □ no

-The admission requirements for the Nursing Program include:

-- Completion of a Brookdale application

-- Completion of a Nursing Program application.

-- Return application to:
+LAST NAME MAIDEN NAME OR OTHER FIRST NAME STUDENT ID NUMBER STREET ADDRESS PHONE NUMBER (HOME OR CELL) СІТУ STATE ZIP EMAIL ADDRESS Ple ase answer the follow wing: 1.
+Are you a new student at Brookdale?  yes 🖾 no 2.
+Have you completed high school or have an equivalency certificate (GED)? \Box yes \Box no 3.
+Have you completed the College Placement Assessments? \Box yes \Box no 4.
+If not, when will it be completed?
+5. Please list any other colleges attended 6.
+If you have 24 credits with a grade of "C" or above, were you given a Foundational Studies waiver? \Box yes \Box no 7.
+LPN license # LPN school attended The e admission requirem ents for the Nursing Program inclu ıde: Have graduate d from a state-approved LPN prog ram and hold a va lid, current NJ LPN license.
+Completion of a Brookdale application Completion of a Nursing Advanced Placement Challenge Program application.
+Return application tion to: Beth Stryker Office of Admissions Brookdale Community 765 Newman Springs • healthscienceadmissions@brookdalecc.edu

+• Completion of all Foundational Studies courses as determined by the College Placement Assessments.

+• Completion of high school biology and chemistry or the equivalent college courses.

-Beth Stryker Office of Admissions Brookdale Community College 765 Newman Springs Road Lincroft, New Jersey 07738 healthscienceadmissions@brookdalecc.edu
+Lincroft, New Jersey 07738

-- Completion of all Foundational Studies courses as determined by the College Placement Assessments. - · Completion of high school biology and chemistry or the equivalent college courses. - Achievement of passing score on a Health Science entrance examination. - Attendance at an Information Session. - Completion of a nurse's aide course.
+- Achievement of passing score on a Health Science entrance examination. - Attendance at an Information Session. - Completion of BIOL 111 and BIOL 112 and PSYC 106 (Introduction to Psychology II) and ENGL 121.